Greece pulls out from EU anti-piracy force due to crisis

-Greece, struggling with its worst economic crisis since World War Two, is cutting 400 million euros from the defense budget this year as it fights to stave off bankruptcy.
+Greece, struggling with its worst economic crisis since World War Two, is cutting 400 million euros from the defence budget this year as it fights to stave off bankruptcy.

 Deploying a frigate in the region costs Greece 2.5 million euros a month.